Visit Carbon Neutral Cornwall HIVE - Schools Net Zero Tool Box

 Cornwall Climate and Nature Fund

 Cornwall Council and Crowdfunder’s Climate and Nature Fund supports projects that will help our response to climate change and promote nature recovery.
 If your idea or project meets the criteria, you can apply for a grant to match fund up to £5,000 - for exceptional projects that could offer a larger impact, we may offer grants of up to £15,000.
 Outdoor classrooms, enhancing or creating habitats on school grounds, renewable energy, and behaviour change projects are all within scope.
 Applications accepted on an ongoing basis.
-Scan the QR code to learn more about this funding opportunity!
+Read more about this funding opportunity here!
 Get in touch with the team if you have any questions: climatechange@cornwall.gov.uk

 Exciting Eco opportunities